The following is a sample of past events presented by the Center for German and European Studies:

 Tim Haughton is a visiting scholar at The Minda de Gunzburg Center for European Studies at Harvard University.
 He came to Brandeis to talk about his studies on the politics of East-Central Europe.
 His main areas of focus are parties, institutions and political actors in Slovakia.
 In addition, Haughton led his insights into the latest expansion of the European Union, as well as the threats and opportunities that lay ahead.

 The culminating event of CGES fall programing included a panel discussion with Dr. Bret Werb, Rosian Zerner (Geist's niece), Reinhard Kaiser and Klaus Harer.
 Followed by a reception, the sold-out crowd was treated to a musical performance of Edwin Geist's rescued music.
 Performers included Verena Rein, soprano, accompanied by the Irvine Fine Society Singers; Nicholas A. Brown as conductor and a group of Boston-area musicians.
 It was a grand event and CGES looks forward to future collaborations of this scale and context.

-Visit the "Deutsche Kulturforum östliches Europa" for more information.
+Visit the Deutsches Kulturforum östliches Europa for more information.

 A film by Doris Dörrie

 October 25, 2008

 Germany's most prolific female director, screenwriter and author Doris Dörrie, graced the Brandeis campus with her presence for a showing of her new movie "Kirschblüten - Hanami."

 The story is about Rudi, who after losing his wife realizes that she was not the person he thought she was.
 His journey of discovery and coming to terms with the loss of wife leads him to Japan, where he discovers the intricacies of buto (Japanese dance).

 After the screening Dörrie took some time to answer the audience's questions.